-This information has been pre-populated from Registration and is editable at Application.
-Indicate if your application consists of a knowledge translation or commercialization project that includes a partner and/or a knowledge user.
+Indicate "yes" if your application consists of a knowledge translation or commercialization project and includes a partner and/or a knowledge user.
 If you answer "yes" to this question, please also indicate which of the following are included in your application:

-- 1. A partner a AND knowledge user; OR
+- 1. A partner a and knowledge user; or

-- 2. A partner only; OR
+- 2. A partner only; or

 - 3. A knowledge user only.